 Using squash is not only delicious but also beneficial for your health.
 Here are some tips to help you make the most of this wonderful vegetable:

-For more delicious squash recipes, be sure to check out Love & Lemons and Food Network’s squash section.
-These resources provide a variety of ideas that will keep your meals interesting and flavorful.
+This recipe is just one of many yummy squash recipes you can make — check out Love & Lemons and the Food Network’s squash section for more recipes.
+These resources offer a range of ideas that will help prevent your meals from becoming stale and bland.

 Embrace the creativity of squash in your cooking this week!
 Whether for breakfast, lunch, dinner, or dessert, there’s a squash recipe waiting to delight your taste buds.